mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

   }
 ```

-it is no surprise test passes since we already have a test covering this scenario.
+It is no surprise test passes since we already have a test covering this scenario.

 As this test adds no value we should remove it.

 * * *